RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 Specifically, the challenge is focused on the human spine where we will look at the L1 vertebra as seen on a 3D computed tomography (CT) scan.
 A set of normal vertebra are given and a set with artificial artefacts (outliers) is also given.
 Finally, a test set with both normal samples and samples with artificially outliers are provided and the goal is to determine which samples in the test set that are outliers.

+**Note:** There might be *natural outliers* like fractured vertebra in the dataset.
+The goal of this challenge is not to predict them.
+It is a hard problem.
+Even getting ground truth fracture grading is hard.
+We assume that the *artificial* outliers that we have made are more severe than natural outliers.
+So we (hope) to have reduced the complexity of the challenge that way.

 ## What is outlier detection?

 When doing binary classification, we normally have two well described classes (cats/dogs) where it assumed that the distribution of the *features* of the samples of the classes can be described in somewhat seperated clusters.